jefferyharrell/Captioner-infra/SPEC.md

 ## 3. Storage Abstraction
 - The backend MUST expose a storage abstraction with the following interface:
   - `list_photos() -> list[int]`: MUST list all available photo object IDs
-  - `get_photo(photo_id: int) -> Photo`: MUST retrieve a specific photo (by ID or hash), including caption
+  - `get_photo(photo_id: int) -> Photo`: MUST retrieve a specific photo (by ID or hash), including description
-  - `set_caption(photo_id: int, caption: str) -> Photo`: MUST update a photo's caption
+  - `set_metadata(photo_id: int, metadata: dict) -> Photo`: MUST update a photo's metadata fields.
+The `metadata` argument MUST be a JSON object.
+For MVP, this object will only contain `{"description": "..."}`, but the interface is designed for future extensibility (e.g., additional fields such as tags, author, etc.).
+The returned `Photo` object MUST reflect the updated metadata.
 - **Backend-specific behavior:**
   - **Dropbox backend:**
     - Blobs MUST be stored in Dropbox
-    - Captions MUST be stored as XMP metadata in the dc:description field of the image file (no DB required)
+    - Descriptions MUST be stored as XMP metadata in the dc:description field of the image file (no DB required)
   - **S3 backend (future):**
     - Blobs MUST be stored in S3
-    - Captions MUST be stored as XMP metadata in the dc:description field of the image file (no DB required)
+    - Descriptions MUST be stored as XMP metadata in the dc:description field of the image file (no DB required)
   - **Filesystem backend (future):**
     - Blobs MUST be stored in local filesystem
-    - Captions MUST be stored as XMP metadata in the dc:description field of the image file (no DB required)
+    - Descriptions MUST be stored as XMP metadata in the dc:description field of the image file (no DB required)
 - The API and abstraction MUST be unified; implementation MAY vary by backend.

 ## 4. API Endpoints